What is the Theosophical Society?

 If you choose to join the TS you will not be asked to accept any particular teachings or to surrender any of your existing beliefs.
 You may belong to any religious tradition, or to none at all.
 This is in keeping with the Society's policy on Freedom of Thought which appeared earlier in this booklet.

-If your application to become a member of a Lodge or Branch, or else a National Member, is accepted, you automatically become a member of The Theosophical Society in Australia as well as our world-wide Society.
+If your application to become a member of a Lodge or Branch, or else a National (unattached) Member, is accepted, you automatically become a member of The Theosophical Society in Australia as well as our world-wide Society.
+Lodge/Branch members are also National Members attached to a Lodge or Branch.

 Activities and Publications Available to Members of The Theosophical Society